ScalarDB SQL API Guide

 Execute transactions

-This section describes how to execute a transaction for each transaction mode: Transaction mode and Two-phase Commit Transaction mode.
+This section describes how to execute an explicit transaction for each transaction mode: Transaction mode and Two-phase Commit Transaction mode.

 Transaction Mode